Skip to Content

 A portion of chips (photo: avlxyz)

-As well as chocolate, Bruges seems to celebrate all the food that we love most, as it also has its Chip Museum!
+As well as chocolate, Bruges celebrates all the food we love most, as it also has its Chip Museum!

 As the famous chip is said to have originated in Belgium, the Friet Museum is the only museum in the world dedicated to our favorite fast food snack.

-A portion of chips and mayo is included in the entrance fee, too, making this unusual museum a great place to cheer you up when the chips are down.
+A portion of chips and mayo is also included in the entrance fee, making this unusual museum a great place to cheer you up when the chips are down.

 ___________